axelitus/cmmi_l2-up-project/en/README.md

 # Contents and Usage

-The contents of this package are explained here.
 This project structure is compatible with [CMMI-DEV v1.3 Maturity Level 2 (L2)](CMMI.md) or [PMBOK Guide Fifth Edition](PMBOK.md) standards based on the use of the [Unified Process](UP.md) for Software Development.
+The goal is to have a standard structure for organizing projects.
+The content and use of this structure is described below.

 ## Folder Structure